 Don’t overdo, especially when they are still so young.
 We were out for around 20 minutes.
 They were off lead for around half that time.
 That’s it, it was enough to tire them out.
 And I wouldn’t want to do that every day.
 Now and again is fine.
 Lovely to have friends though.
-Thanks Ruth.
+Thanks Ruth, a great playdate.

 NO PUPPIES AVAILABLE

 NB: I am not a dog trainer, or a dog behaviourist, just a dog breeder and owner.
 I can only offer my opinion, based on my experience.